lassade/c2z/README.md

 ### Misc

-- `msvc` is supported, just pass it as target tuple like as: `-no-glue -target x86_64-windows-msvc` requires at least `-O1` or `ReleaseFast`.
-It can work in debug mode but you shouldn't be able to construct any of the std types directly right now.
+- `msvc` is supported, just pass it as target tuple like as: `-no-glue -target x86_64-windows-msvc`

 ## Todo

-- refactor cpp to be simpler to read (but MSVC into it's own namespace)
+- refactor cpp to be simpler to read (put MSVC into it's own namespace)
 - default arguments inside structs
 - transpile inline or constexpr constructors when the class isn't polymorphic
 - (easy) better input file not found error